 Fibroids occur in the uterus, not the vagina.
-But they can grow to a size or be in an area that causes discomfort during sex.
+But they can grow to a size or be in an area that causes fibroid pain symptoms during sex.

 Large fibroids can create a sensation of pressure that interferes with sexual enjoyment.
 If fibroids are close to the cervix, they may trigger not only pain, but bleeding during sexual penetration.

 Yes, painful sex or bleeding during sex are upsetting, but if they are related to fibroids, it’s a problem that can be solved.
-Start by speaking with a doctor.
+Start by speaking with a fibroid surgeon.
 First, to determine if fibroids are the cause.
 Second, to understand what fibroid treatments are available to you.

 If sex hurts, you’re less likely to want it.
 Pain and bleeding definitely create anxiety.
 Sex becomes stressful.
-Maybe you start avoiding intimacy all together.
+Maybe you start avoiding intimacy altogether.
 Take a breath.
-Fibroids are a medical condition that can be cured without a major surgery.
+Fibroids are a medical condition that can be cured without surgery.
 Their impact on your sex life can be corrected.
-And a sex-related fibroid problem, can stop being a problem.
+And a sex-related fibroid problem can stop being a problem.

 Painful sex and bleeding are not the only ways fibroids can affect a woman’s sexual health.
 Fibroids can create an imbalance between two important female hormones, estrogen and progesterone.
 This hormonal imbalance may lower your libido.
 Even very small fibroids can influence the estrogen/ progesterone relationship.
 A diminished sex drive may be the early warning sign that fibroids are present.